+These findings contrast with some of the findings in Appel et al. (2016), which show that index fund ownership improves corporate governance in several dimensions.
+One possible interpretation of the results in Appel et al. (2016) is that index funds do some monitoring.
 However, we show that index funds monitor less than the active funds they are replacing.
 As a result, corporate governance gets worse.
-Consistent with the notion that a reduction in monitoring leads to worse firm performance, in Table X we find that firms that switch from the R1000 to the R2000 experience a reduction in valuation and performance (as measured by Tobin's q, market-to-book, and return on assets).
+Consistent with the notion that a reduction in monitoring leads to worse firm performance, in Table X, we find that firms that switch from the R1000 to the R2000 experience a reduction in valuation and performance (as measured by Tobin's q, market-to-book, and return on assets).
 The value implications of different governance structures are unclear and constantly debated in the literature.
-Our results are consistent with an agency conflicts view - greater index funds ownership is followed by less board independence and weaker incentive alignment between managers and shareholders and this is associated with worse firm performance.
+Our results are consistent with an agency conflicts view; in particular, greater index funds ownership is followed by less board independence and weaker incentive alignment between managers and shareholders, and this is associated with worse firm performance.

 Why do our findings conflict with the results in Appel et al. (2016)?
 As discussed in Section III, there are two main concerns with many existing papers that use Russell index reconstitutions.
-First, using the Russell float-adjusted market capitalizations and rankings creates pre-treatment differences between treated and control firms (Wei & Young, 2020).
-Second, the need to impute the unadjusted rankings used by Russell to reconstitute the index introduces measurement error in the forcing variable which can lead to biased estimates (Pei & Shen, 2017).
+First, using the Russell float-adjusted market capitalizations and rankings creates pretreatment differences between treated and control firms (Wei & Young, 2020).
+Second, the need to impute the unadjusted rankings used by Russell to reconstitute the index introduces a measurement error into the forcing variable that can lead to biased estimates (Pei & Shen, 2017).
 Appel, Gormley, and Keim (2019a) argue that their methodology is robust to these concerns.
 However, their main estimates use the float-adjusted rankings and do not use firm fixed effects to control for errors in the imputed rankings.
 Using the research design and sample period from Appel et al. (2016), we are able to replicate their findings.
 Specifically, we find that index fund ownership, instrumented with assignment to the Russell 2000 index, appears to lead to improvements in corporate governance.
-For example, they find (and we replicate using their method) that being assigned to the Russell 2000 in June seemingly causes firms to remove a dual-class share structure over the next 12 months.
+For example, they find (and we replicate using their method) that assignment to the Russell 2000 in June seemingly causes firms to remove a dual-class share structure over the next 12 months.34